JasonLocklin/Dissertation/SA/Methods.md

 (i.e., $Effect_{N} = \overline{N}_b - \overline{1}_a$).
 For the
-first block, this is simply a measure of the change from the beginning to end of the block of adaptation, whereas for the third block, the difference represents the commulative effect of three blocks of adaptation.
+first block, this is simply a measure of the change from the beginning to end of the block of adaptation, whereas for the third block, the difference represents the cumulative effect of three blocks of adaptation.